 PR597 is the procedure that governs intensive French programs, including the process by which staff manages the application and placement process for these programs.
 Given decisions made at the November 2019 Board meeting, operational procedure PR597 has been updated to reflect no service changes to transportation for K-8 in French Immersion/Extended French programs for the 2020-2021 school year for those students who qualify.
 Where transportation is approved by the Transportation Department, students from Senior Kindergarten to Grade 5 will be transported by bus.
-Where transportation is approved by the Transported by bus.
-Where transportation is approved by the provided with TTC tickets.
+Where transportation is approved by the Transportation Department, students from Grades 6 to 8 will be provided with TTC tickets.
 Students may be transported to French Immersion and Extended French programs if the distance from home to school exceeds the following: